shepardb0y-src/smallbusiness-backend/README.md

 In the futere I plan on adding more end points so the client can change the services and prices manually without my intervention.

+The Link to my Frontend application is github is https://github.com/shepardb0y-src/small-business